 According to the government’s evidence, from approximately 2015 to 2017, Butina acted as an agent of a Russian government official.
 Under his direction, she provided key information about Americans who were in a position to influence United States politics and took steps to establish an unofficial line of communication between Russia and these Americans.
 As described in the plea documents, Butina sought to do so for the benefit of the Russian Federation.
 She took these actions without providing the required notifications to the Attorney General that she was in fact acting as an agent of the Russian Federation.

 Butina was arrested on July 15, 2018, in Washington, D.C., and has been in custody ever since.
 Butina will get credit for the time she already has served.
 The court also granted a government motion that led to a reduced sentence in the case.

 Editors note: This is part two of a two part series.
 You can read part one here.

-During the NRA Annual Meetings in Indianapolis two weekends ago, I had the pleasure of meeting the founder and president of The Right to Bear Arms, a pro-gun rights organization in Russia.
-After finally being approved for a visa just days before the meetings started, Maria Butina attended the annual NRA Women's Leadership Luncheon as a guest of former NRA President Sandy Froman and participated in general meetings over the weekend as a guest of former NRA President David Keene.
+During the NRA Annual Meetings in Indianapolis two weekends ago, I met the founder and president of The Right to Bear Arms, a pro-gun rights organization in Russia.
+After being approved for a visa just days before the meetings started, Maria Butina attended the annual NRA Women's Leadership Luncheon as a guest of former NRA President Sandy Froman and participated in general meetings over the weekend as a guest of former NRA President David Keene.
 I had to opportunity to sit down with Maria to talk about why she was there and to discuss her goals for the gun rights movement in Russia.
 She's working on everything from castle doctrine, gun safety programs for kids and shifting public opinion in a pro-gun direction.